 Managing such a dispersed workforce presents a unique challenge for government, as leaders must ensure employees are engaged and committed to their work, despite their distance from Washington.
 This can often require giving field employees autonomy, building a sense of community across disconnected offices and recognizing employees for work that regularly goes unseen.

-Next on Fed Figures, we’ll dig into the latest data on federal employee engagement and what it means for the effectiveness of our government.
 Do you have ideas for future Fed Figures posts?
 Send them to firstname.lastname@example.org.